divyanshmishra20012/Text-Data-Classification/README.md

 # Text-Data-Classification
 Text Data with multiple Target Values are classified using NLP.
+Output Out[453] is too long that it pushed other outputs at the bottom of the ipynb file, thus the
 Results of the classification Models are at the bottem, you have to slide it whole to the bottom from slider on rigth hand side, Sorry for incnvinience.